alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 10. [Tearing down the SRE](#10-tearing-down-the-sre)

 ## 1. Prerequisites
-- An Azure subscription with sufficient credits to build the environment in
+- An Azure subscription with sufficient credits to build the environment in.
+If a subscription does not exist, create one with the name `Secure Research Environment <SRE ID> (<SHM ID>)`, picking an SRE ID that is not yet in use and setting `<SHM ID>` to the ID of the SHM deployment this SRE will be deplyed against, prefixing the subscription name with `[prod] ` or `[dev] ` to indicate whether it is a production or development environment.
+  - This subscription should have an initial $3,000 for test and production sandbox environments, or the project specific budget for production project environments
+  - The relevant Safe Haven Administrator Security Group must have the **Owner** role on the new subscription (e.g. "Safe Haven Test Admins" or "Safe Haven Production Admins").
-  - If deploying at Turing, you will need to be a member of the relevant Azure Security Group: `Safe Haven Test Admins` for testing/development or `Safe Haven Production Admins` for production deployment.
+  - You will need to be a member of the relevant security group.
 This will give you the administrative access to:
     - the relevant Safe Haven Management Azure subscription
     - the relevant Safe Haven Management Active Directory Domain
     - the relevant Safe Haven Management VMs